GSA/digitalgov.gov/content/posts/2015-02-12-building-brick-by-brick-ed-govs-website-redesign-and-mobile-implementation.md

 The [third and final phase](http://www.ed.gov/blog/2015/01/new-ed-gov-homepage-and-more/) was completed at the end of January.
 Their homepage and online press room are based in Drupal, which was upgraded from version 6 to 7.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/520-x-195-UsabilityGov-reboot.jpg" alt="Various mobile devices showcase the responsive design of Usability.gov" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/520-x-195-UsabilityGov-reboot.jpg" alt="Various mobile devices showcase the responsive design of Usability.gov" %}

 All of Ed.gov’s website and blogs now have [responsive design](https://www.WHATEVER/2014/09/03/mobile-web-templates-how-to-use-open-source-cms-to-implement-responsive-web-design-webinar-recap/) and Bootstrap styling.
 The combination of responsive themes and Bootstrap means that Ed.gov pages automatically adjust to the size of smartphones or tablets.
 Going with this style was a pivot from their initial plans.

 “As we looked at Bootstrap, we realized it would take care of a lot of theming and styling issues on the site,” said James.
 “It provided a big shortcut for us.
 Early in development, when elements on a page would collapse or reorder at different screen widths on the test site, it was a hot mess.
 Once we started using Bootstrap, things worked better, and it saved us a lot of time.”